Producer Prices in Lithuania

 Lithuania - Producer Prices

-FocusEconomics panelists project harmonized inflation to average 1.9% in 2020, which is down 0.4 percentage points from last month’s estimate.
-In 2021, the panel sees inflation at 2.6%.
+FocusEconomics panelists project harmonized inflation to average 2.3% in 2021, which is up 0.1 percentage points from last month’s estimate, and 2.4% in 2022.

 Lithuania - Producer Prices Data